Moosa AbdulRahman Hassan: Governmental roles

 Hajj Moosa AbdulRahman, played an instrumental role in establishing the first municipal council in Oman in the 1950s.

 In addition, Oman's Currency Board was established in 1972 by a Royal Decree; Hajj Moosa was the Vice Chairman of the board and the Secretary of Finance of the board.

 His Majesty, Sultan Qaboos bin Said Al-Said, issued a Royal Decree on 21 May 1972 to establish a committee to resolve commercial disputes, which consisted of the late Hajj Moosa, late Qais Al-Zawawi, Mohammed Al-Zubair, Mohsin Haider Darwish, late Ali Dawood Al-Raisi, late Hajj Jafar AbdulRahim and late Hajj Ali Sultan.
 He was also assigned in the 1970s in the committee to form Oman's Chamber of Commerce and Industry.

 His Majesty Sultan Qaboos bin Said al Said, Sultan of Oman; granted late Hajj Moosa AbdulRahman in 1983 Oman's Civil Medal for his social, economical & political contributions to Oman & to Omani civil societies.

-Hajj Moosa died on 21 April 1987, leaving a long legacy of accomplishments and services to his country & community, he is survived by two sons (Abdullah & Ali), who are the family’s patriarchs & looking after family’s business, social & governmental interests.
+Hajj Moosa died on 21 April 1987, leaving a long legacy of accomplishments and services to his country & community, he is survived by one daughter (Ruqayyah) and two sons (Abdullah & Ali), who are the family’s patriarchs & looking after family’s business, social & governmental interests.